fenago/katacoda-scenarios/azure-functions/azure-functions-trigger-cosmosdb/steps/5/text.md

 `Collection ID` | `Items` | The name for the new collection.
 This must match the name defined in your function binding.
 `Storage capacity` | `Fixed (10 GB)` | Use the default value.
 This value is the storage capacity of the database.
 `Throughput` | `400 RU` | `	Use the default value.
 If you want to reduce latency, you can scale up the throughput later.
 `Partition key` | `/category` | A partition key that distributes data evenly to each partition.
-Selecting the correct partition key is important in creating a performant collection.
+Selecting the correct partition key is **Important:** in creating a performant collection.

 6. Click OK to create the Items collection.
 It may take a short time for the collection to get created.